sveltejs/vite-plugin-svelte/packages/vite-plugin-svelte/src/ui/inline-editor/README.md

 This code is highly experimental and may never make it into an official plugin.
 It explores what we envisioned on svelte radio https://www.svelteradio.com/episodes/inspecting-svelte-code-with-dominik-g

-The goal is to provide inline editing directly in your dev page without context switching out of the browser into an editor
+The goal is to provide inline editing directly in your dev page without context switching out of the browser into an external editor

 # What is working